mehedibhai101/Ad-hoc_Business_Analytics/business_questions.md

-# 📊 The Business Analysis Questions for Ad-hoc Analysis:
+# 📊 The Strategic Business Questions for Ad-hoc Analysis:

 This document outlines the core business questions and analytical objectives for evaluating regional performance, product categories, customer behavior, and seasonal trends.